Congratulations to our regional finalists!

 Culinary Students, it's your time to shine!

-Five regional finalists will win a trip to Vancouver in April 2014 to compete for the $2,500 Grand Prize!
+Five regional finalists will win a trip to Montreal in April 2015 to compete for the $2,500 Grand Prize!

 A finalist will be selected from each of the following five regions: